Gluten-Free Mother’s Day Brunch

 Indulge and delight Mom with a delicious do-ahead spread.

 Repeat after me: Pamper Mom!
-These delicious brunch fixings send this message loud and clear.
+These delicious gluten-free brunch fixings send this message loud and clear.

 This not-too-sweet French toast will make Mom feel like she’s queen for the day.
 You can prepare it a day ahead and reheat just before eating.
 This recipe can be made with egg replacement.